userexperior-technologies/integration-guide/docs/ios.md

 ### 3. Log Message

-UserExperior SDK lets you log user message based on the scenario.
+UserExperior SDK lets you log user messages based on the scenario.
 A message can be any app message shown to the user, any response OR error message OR toast message OR validation messages OR messages shown on dialog boxes, etc. which indicates a response to the user by the app.
 LogMessage() can be used as follows

 #### a.
-Log message with name
+Log message with the name

 -   For Objective-C